danfuzz/samizdat/doc/library-guide/Value.md

 The type `Value` binds this to a function which always returns void.

+**Note:** In general, it is a bad idea to use this function for any purpose other than temporary debugging code.

 #### `debugString(value) <> string`

 Returns a string representation of `value` meant to aid in debugging.